mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 <td><p><h1>Maximizing Solar Panel Output for a Fixed Area</h1></p>

-<p>Use MATLAB to optimize the solar panel geometry to maximize solar irradiance and energy production.</p>
+<p>Use MATLAB to optimize solar panel geometry to maximize solar irradiance and energy production.</p>

 </table>